-Someone asked me recently what fuels my vision for a shoot more; the food or the props?
-I’m always inspired by the food, but there’s something really fun about new kitchen tools and props to add to the story.
-When I received these gorgeous, handmade scoops from Loran at Old World Kitchen, I felt my creative vision for this pie shine a little bit brighter.
+Someone recently asked me what fuels my vision for a shoot more; the food or the props?
+I’m always inspired by the food, but there’s something really special about new kitchen tools and props to add to the story.
+When I received these gorgeous, handmade scoops from Loran at Old World Kitchen, I felt my creative vision for this Strawberry Rhubarb Pie shine a little bit brighter.

 The scoops are one of a kind.
 Anything hand carved out of local wood is going to be unique.
-Her family has their craft down to an art.
-The scoops are undeniably beautiful and yet very solid to work with in the kitchen.
-All the details from the carving to the packaging are thought through and beautiful.
-I have had a lot of fun with them recently and this definitely isn’t the only recipe post where they’ll be making an appearance.
+Her family has this craft down to an art.
+The scoops are beautiful and yet very solid to work with in the kitchen.
+All the details from the carving to the packaging are thought through.

 The scoops I used in this shoot are one of their best sellers called The Artisan Coffee Scoop Set.
 You’ll receive three scoops in the wood type of your choice.
-I opted to get the assorted colors because I simply couldn’t make a decision on one type.
-Aren’t they absolutely stunning?
+I opted to get the assorted colors because I couldn’t make a decision on one color type.

 One question bloggers like to ask me a lot is, “how can I make my images look more interesting?”
-My advice is to play with different props for variety and interest.
-You don’t have to break the bank either.
+My advice is to play with different props.
+You don’t have to break the bank to do this.
 Check out some garage sales, stop by a local antique store or just look in your Mother’s pantry.
 The good news is you don’t need to buy a full set of anything and it’s amazing how some fun, new props can help bring a new level of interest to your images.

 2 1/2 cups chopped fresh, red rhubarb

 2 1/2 cups de-stemmed, washed strawberries, cut in half or quarters

 1 tablespoon all-purpose flour

 1 teaspoon lemon juice